Media Center Ukraine: Activities

-Help Desk
+Service Assistance for Journalists

 It is a service unit focused on providing comprehensive assistance in many areas, from sorting out logistics to obtaining accreditation from the Ministry of Defense of Ukraine.
 During its first three months of operation, Media Center Ukraine assisted over 2,500 representatives of media organizations from different countries.

+In 2023, the Media Center Ukraine team processed over 400 journalist inquiries.

 Hosting Strategic Sessions and Informal Meetings

 Media Center Ukraine uses various work formats, such as strategic sessions for communication campaigns and meetings with journalists and fixers hosted to exchange experiences and discuss challenges.

 Hosting so-called “orientation sessions” is another line of work – representatives of uniformed agencies, historians, and journalists with combat experience are invited to meet foreign journalists to contextualize the war’s causes and consequences and share specific advice about covering the war.

-Press Center

-All units of Media Center Ukraine work in a press center format, offering representatives of the government, civil society, military, and experts an opportunity to provide information about the developments and consequences of the russo-Ukrainian war.
+Holding Public and Private Events on Current Topics

+Since its inception, Media Center Ukraine has been organizing press conferences, briefings, expert discussions, media tours, off-the-record meetings, and networking events for journalists and fixers.
+Nearly 4,000 foreign journalists have attended events organized by the Media Center.